prnv28/pranavgajera.github.io/README.md

 ## MTech Thesis
 **Quantum Machine Learning**
--Exploring the field of quantum machine learning with goal to enhance or develop quantum algorithms for machine learning to utilize quantum benifit for computation.
+- Exploring the field of quantum machine learning with goal to enhance or develop quantum algorithms for machine learning to utilize quantum benifit for computation.

 ## Projects